microsoft/pxt/common-docs/faq.md

 ## Where does a project that I share go? #sharing

 When you share a project it's saved to the public cloud for MakeCode.
-Anyone can see your project if they have it's shared URL.
+Anyone can see your project if they have its shared URL.

 ## What are some additional ways I can share projects with teachers and friends? #share-options